-2. In your early years, how did build up your clientele?
+2. In your early years, how did you build up your clientele?

-I worked in a brick and mortar office where I started out as a helper, doing whatever they needed, and then they started to feed me clients.
+I worked in a brick-and-mortar office where I started out as a helper, doing whatever they needed, and then they started to feed me, clients.
 After that, referrals became huge.
 I would ask clients to recommend their friends to me, even occasionally offering a referral incentive.
-However, what I learned is if you provide good service, they’ll refer even if you don’t ask.
+However, what I learned is if you provide good service, they’ll refer you even if you don’t ask.

 Other colleagues I know have gotten clients via being involved in Junior League or volunteering at their kids’ schools, just getting in with a certain crowd of people helps get the ball rolling.